ErwanBAILLON/GragasPunch/public/news/sustainable-energy-drink-packaging.md

 ### Industry Collaboration

 Collaboration within the industry is also essential for driving progress.
 By sharing knowledge and resources, brands can collectively work towards more sustainable practices.
 Industry-wide initiatives and partnerships can accelerate the adoption of eco-friendly packaging and create a more sustainable future for the beverage industry.
+We are actively engaging with other energy drink brands to promote sustainability and share best practices.

 ---